Brooks Mileson: Sport

 Mileson was a supporter of Carlisle United and made an unsuccessful attempt to purchase the club.

 Gretna were admitted to the Scottish Football League in 2002 in place of Airdrie.
 Mileson took control of the club and invested heavily in the team, and they were promoted from the Scottish Third Division to the Scottish Premier League in three consecutive seasons.
 Gretna also reached the 2006 Scottish Cup Final as a Second Division club, only losing to Hearts in a penalty shoot-out.

 Mileson had been in poor health from his many years as a chain smoker, subsequently undergoing two stomach operations.
-He also suffered from chronic fatigue syndrome.
+He also suffered from chronic fatigue syndrome (CFS).
 He was admitted to hospital once again on 12 February 2008, suffering from a brain infection.
 After this event, his financial support for Gretna was withdrawn, bankrupting the club and leaving Gretna without a football team to play at Raydale Park.
 A new club called Gretna 2008 was founded in its place.

 Mileson was not universally popular within Scottish football.
 St Johnstone chairman Geoff Brown described Mileson's ownership of Gretna as an "ego trip", which had experienced a "day of reckoning" when the club went out of business.